 This table reflects the expected timetable for multiple-choice score postings when the test is taken via computer-based testing.

 ACT reserves the right to cancel test scores when there is reason to believe the scores are invalid.
-See the Compromises/Disruptions in the Testing Process—Limitation of Remedies section of the ACT Terms and Conditions (PDF) for details.
+Please see the ACT Terms and Conditions for details.

 Understanding Your Scores